Thank you for subscribing

 RACV

-Wildlife Victoria data shows that the number of animals killed or injured by a vehicle has surged in the last four years, but the true number is likely to be much higher.
+Wildlife Victoria data shows the number of animals killed or injured by a vehicle has surged in the past four years, with 15,206 wildlife "hit by a vehicle" (HBV) in the year ending 30 June 2024.
+This is a 43 per cent increase from the previous year - although the number could be much higher because many incidents are not reported.

-"Secondly, look out for wildlife and drive at a safe speed that reduces your chance of hitting an animal.
-And thirdly, if you can avoid driving at dusk and dawn, please do.
+Silvia Morris, Senior Instructor for RACV Drive School, urges Victorian drivers to be aware of nearby wildlife while driving.
+"Look out for wildlife and drive at a safe speed that reduces your chance of hitting an animal," she says.
+"If you can avoid driving at dusk and dawn, please do.
 Many of our native species are most active at dusk and through the night."

-Hit by vehicle reports to Wildlife Victoria have increased every year (except 2019/20) since 2017.
-Image: Supplied
+Hit by vehicle (HBV) reports to Wildlife Victoria have increased in recent times.

 How to drive safely around wildlife